Founder and Director

 Helen has over 25 years experience of working in the children’s rights field, focusing on the sexual exploitation of children, child domestic work and children's participation.
 Helen began her career working with a movement of street children in Indonesia, then spent eight years working with children’s rights advocacy group ECPAT UK campaigning for the rights of sexually exploited children.
 Helen has been an independent consultant since 2004, initially based in Bangkok, working for an inter-agency group on children's participation for the UN Study on Violence Against Children.
 She has worked for children's rights NGOs and grant-makers acting as an advisor on participatory approaches to working with exploited children.
 Helen worked for five years as Oak Fellow on Children's Participation in Preventing Sexual Violence advising on a collaborative project between the Oak Foundation's Prevent Child Sexual Abuse programme and the University of Bedfordshire.
 Helen has interests in children's participation, youth-led activism and feminist safeguarding.

 Catherine is an effective advocate, strategist and researcher.
 She has over 20 years’ experience of leading successful international and national child rights, development and transparency campaigns at organisations, such as Anti-Slavery International, Amnesty International, World Vision and the international aid transparency campaign, Publish What You Fund.
 She has worked internationally, nationally and locally, combining various approaches, notably using international mechanisms, government lobbying, the media, coalition-building and supporting local-level awareness-raising and campaigning to promote positive changes in legislation, policy and practice.
-Catherine is also able to draw on her early career at the UK Foreign and Commonwealth Office, and an LLM in International Human Rights Law from Essex University, an MA in International Relations from the Central European University and an MSc in NGO Management from Cass Business School.
+Catherine is also able to draw on her early career at the UK Foreign and Commonwealth Office.